 3. White Snakeroot (Eupatorium Rugosum)

 If you’re looking for a plant that’s gonna make your Illinois garden look amazing, then you gotta get your hands on some White Snakeroot!
 This stunning native plant blooms from August to October, and let us tell you, those clusters of white, bottlebrush-like flowers are a total showstopper.
-Best of all, it’s perfect for shady or partially shady gardens, which is great if you’ve got a lot of trees or areas with dappled light.
+Best of all, it’s perfect for shady or partially shady gardens, which is great if you’ve got a lot of trees or areas with minimal light.

-And the best part?
-It’s super low-maintenance and can even naturalize in woodland areas.
-Whether you plant it as a groundcover, in groups, or as an accent, White Snakeroot is gonna bring so much beauty and charm to your Illinois landscape.Â
+This native plant is super low-maintenance and can even be naturalized in woodland areas.
+Whether you plant it as a groundcover, in groups, or as an accent, White Snakeroot is gonna bring so much beauty and charm to your Illinois landscape.

 4. New England Aster (Symphyotrichum Novae-Angliae)